-UNH works to ensure that disciplinary investigations and procedures are prompt, fair, and impartial.
-UNH works to limit delays.
-Circumstances that cause a delay may include, but are not limited to a parallel criminal investigation, school breaks, availability of witnesses, reasonable requests by either party for an extension, the complexity of the investigation, and the severity of the alleged conduct.
+UNH-M works to ensure that disciplinary investigations and procedures are prompt, fair, and impartial.
+Student disciplinary process timeframes are listed in the Student Code of Conduct under Article IV Conduct Resolution Procedures and Article V: Special Provisions.
+UNH-M works to limit delays, circumstances that cause a delay may include, but are not limited to a parallel criminal investigation, school breaks, availability of witnesses, and reasonable requests by either party for an extension, the complexity of the investigation, and the severity of the alleged conduct.
 Such delays will be evaluated by UNH on a case-by-case basis, and both parties will receive updates throughout the process.

-Rights of Victims of Sexual Assault, Domestic Violence, Dating Violence and/or Stalking in UNH Disciplinary Proceedings
+Rights of Victims of Sexual Assault, Domestic Violence, Dating Violence and/or stalking in UNH Disciplinary Proceedings